Wise-II/Java-School-Projects/README.md

 you may use these files for education purposes (but really i do not know what other uses it has ngl)

-#can i see some of the sample code?
+# can i see some of the sample code?
-Sure!, here you go

 ```java
 public class MethodCHP4 {